JacopoPan/a-minimalist-guide/Part2.md

 ### `git` and GitHub

-If your code is on your personal GitHub

-You might NOT want to create a private `ssh` key on a shared machine

-To use your password but to avoid typing your username every time you `git push` or `git pull`, do this
+To use your password but to avoid typing your username every time you `git push` or `git pull`

+If you do NOT want to create a private `ssh` key on a shared machine, do this
 ```
 $ git config --global user.name JacopoPan                                    # change JacopoPan to your GitHub username
 $ git config --global user.email "jacopo.panerati@utoronto.ca"               # change the address to your GitHub e-mail